sylmarien/ulhpc-school/README.md

 `(access)$> oarsub -I -l nodes=1,walltime=1:00:00`
 (for more details about this command and the node reservation process on the clusters, please referer to the [ULHPC documentation](https://hpc.uni.lu/users/docs/oar.html).)

 The software architecture on the platform revolves around the `module` tool.
-This command is at the core of the workflow to use a software on the platform, so we're going to cover its most basic command before going any further.
+This command is at the core of the workflow to use a software on the platform, so we're going to cover its most basic commands before going any further.

 ### `module` command basics and basic workflow